 |

-Battalion Highland Light Infantry
+16th Battalion Highland Light Infantry |

 .

-During World War One, in response to
+During World War One, in

-and ex-members
+of members and ex-members of

-Boys Brigade on the 2nd September 1914 by the Lord provost &
+The Boys' Brigade on the 2nd September 1914

-the City of Glasgow.
+by the Lord provost & the City of Glasgow.

 The 16th (service) (2nd Glasgow) Battalion HLI